poppyclark/ridethereef/_posts/2020-11-16-how-environmental-charities-brand-themselves.md

 ![Photograph by- Isai Ramos](../uploads/isai-ramos-2woicgqv_u4-unsplash.jpg)

-The original logo are the words '**Rainforest Alliance**' in the font 'Futura Bold', in all capitals in a both dark blue and a darker green to reflect that it is eco-friendly.
+The original logo are the words '**Rainforest Alliance**' in the font '**Futura Bold**', in all capitals in a both dark blue and a darker green to reflect that it is eco-friendly.
 The logo also includes a little tree frog that sits up on the left hand side of the words in the same colour as the writing.

 As a core font for their websites they use '**Touche**' by Indian Type Foundry.